ASIC publishes updated INFO 225

 Implications for digital asset businesses

-For digital asset businesses, now is the time to review whether your activities are captured under the updated AFSL framework and prepare ahead of the 2026 transition.
+For digital asset businesses, now is the time to review whether your activities are captured under the updated AFSL framework and prepare ahead of the 30 June 2026 transition deadline.

-If you're a digital asset business and wish to discuss how the updated INFO 225 impacts you, please get in touch with the Gen Advisory team.
+If you're a digital asset business and wish to discuss how the updated INFO 225 impacts you, please reach out to the Gen Advisory team.

 Note: This article is of a general nature and not intended to address the objectives, financial situation or needs of any particular individual or entity.
 It is provided for information purposes only and does not constitute professional or legal advice.